 Our Behavior Services Coordinator is available to all districts and assists with professional Development around the district’s behavior support system.
 Training for teachers, instructional assistants and at times lunchroom staff can help a district implement a positive behavior system throughout the district.
-Our Behavior Systems Specialist also provides a link with Community Health Alliance (CHA-Mental Health).
+Our Behavior Systems Specialist also provides a link with Compass Behavioral Health.
 This provides school districts with a needed linkage to mental health system and programs to support students that may be external to the district.
 The Behavior Interventionist spends time weekly in each district that contracts for this service with the goal of helping districts with classroom and student specific issues that may impede learning.
 Using the districts’ positive behavior system, the interventionist may work with the classroom teacher, principal, student, family or other agencies to help students succeed.
 Fully licensed with experience in schools, behavior interventionists may assist districts in learning to complete functional behavioral assessments, and behavior intervention plans or support a family that is trying to access mental health or other support agencies.

 Launched during summer 2016, the Ready, Set, Learn Program was designed to help students grades pre-K to 6 whose behavior disrupts classroom learning.
 Douglas ESD operates the program, which deploys a team of behavior specialists to work with families, students and schools.
 Although not all Ready, Set, Learn students share the same types of challenges, all face conditions that make it difficult to learn and thrive in a classroom environment.
 The program uses methods known as trauma-informed practices, which address what happens to children who have experienced trauma that increases their chances for depression or other mental illness, chronic diseases and violence.
 By increasing children’s resilience and coping skills, the educational team seeks to improve their ability to engage and focus on school academics.

 Therapeutic Learning Classroom